Diversity Leadership Program - Rebounding from 'reverse discrimination'

 At one time or other, most D&I practitioners will experience rolling out a D&I initiative and then hearing concerns, for instance, that the initiative gives one employee group (e.g. women) preferential or special treatment at the expense of the other (e.g. men).

-The featured panel will include:
+The featured panel:

 - Antoinette Lattouf, Director and Co-Founder of Media Diversity Australia